Fighting the System That Was Built to Say No

 These are real stories, shared with permission.
 Names and details have been changed to protect privacy.
 Every situation is different — but the feeling of not knowing what to do next is something many families share.

 "My son had been complaining about his medical situation for months and nothing was happening.
 I had no idea there was a formal process we were supposed to be following the whole time.
 By the time I found Remedy Navigators, we had already missed some steps.
 They reviewed everything, explained what options we still had, and helped us file what we could.
-I finally felt like someone was in our corner."
+For the first time in months, I felt like someone was genuinely in our corner — not just telling me there was nothing to be done."

 A mother from Texas